-This adjustable harness, which comes complete with a special training leash, is another option to stop your dog from pulling.
+This adjustable harness, which comes complete with a special training leash, is another option to stop your dog from pulling when walking.
 It’s is easy to fit and comes in 4 sizes, from Small to Extra Large.

 The side leash attachment, which can be fitted either on the left or the right, gives you greater control over your dog making this harness fantastic for larger breeds like Labs and it comes with a handy training DVD so you can learn exactly how to use it to curtail pulling.

 There is a fleece belly strap for extra comfort, making it ideal for Labradors with sensitive skin and it’s also extremely lightweight.

 This harness gets some fantastic reviews and the Ancol harness brand is trusted for dog products plus, this harness is great value for money; what’s not to love?